top of page

 2. Beautiful, gentle, OIL!

 That's right, you can use oil to clean and wash!
 Oil attracts oil, and it's amazing for cleansing the skin – everyone's, yours and baby's.
-Just dab a small pea-size onto a soft baby washcloth and rub baby's folds and even scalp.
+Just dab a small pea-size onto a soft baby washcloth and rub the baby's folds and even scalp.
 Rinse off with water and you'll have a clean baby without needing to use creams after!
-The best oils to use are extra virgin olive oil and jojoba, which are the two that closest resemble the body's own sebum (natural oil produced by the body).
-Remember: Oil attracts oil!
-Just as water and oil repel, oil is attracted to other oils, so it will stick to the body's natural oils that have been hanging on to the day's dirt and sweat.
+The best oils to use include grapeseed oil and jojoba, which are the two that closest resemble the body's sebum – that's the natural oils produced by the body to protect itself.
+Remember: Just as water and oil repel, oil is attracted to other oils, so it will stick to the body's natural oils that have been hanging on to the day's dirt and sweat.
 Oh yeah!!

 You can also read about our "Oil cleansing method" [HERE], if you want to try your hand at cleansing your face naturally using oil, for clean, soft, beautiful skin!